ofelcan164/API/sections/webhooks.md

 * `POST /webhooks.json` will create a new webhook.

 After you create a webhook, when the event occurs that is specified in the webhook, Image Relay will POST the event details back to you at the URL specified in the webhook.
+Valid `state` values are:
+* `normal`: normal functionality.
+* `paused`: user-initiated paused state, webhook will not be invoked
+* `error`: Image Relay encountered too many HTTP errors when invoking the webhook callback URL, callbacks have been temporarily suspended until the next day when it will be auto-resumed.
+If you’d like to resume your webhook sooner, [Update Webook](#Update-Webhook) and change its state.

 ```json
 {